 The Company Secretary manages the policy.
 The policy will develop over time as best practice and regulations change and the Company Secretary will be responsible for communicating any amendments.
-This policy will be reviewed by the Board annually.
+This policy is reviewed by the Board annually.

-A listed entity should ensure that its board receives copies of all material market announcements promptly after they have been made.
+A listed entity should ensure that its Board receives copies of all material market announcements promptly after they have been made.